 The default Windows Mobile user interface isn’t ideal for the majority of daily mobile working tasks – it depends heavily on the stylus (or is you’re using a Smartphone, the D-pad), a hardware keyboard and in some cases very good eyesight.

 As such, several developers have taken advantage of this to introduce alternative user interfaces for Windows Mobile devices.
 Given that the platform (while under supported in recent years) is the most versatile of all the flavours of mobile available, this shouldn’t be too much of a surprise.

 Key among these developers is Spb Software, who over the last few years have released a succession of mobile shells for Windows Mobile.
-The latest of these is Spb Mobile Shell 3 which is available as a free 14 day trial from Spb Software, full price $29.95.
+The latest of these is Spb Mobile Shell 3 which is available as a free 14 day trial, full price $29.95.

 Configuring Spb Mobile Shell 3